 PISA as Labor Quality Suppose that instead of using our theory of labor quality, we simply use the mean levels of PISA scores as a measure of each country's labor quality.
 That is, there is no division of workers by skill and no investments in the quality of skilled labor.
-What would be the consequences for relative TFPs in this case?
+How would this approach affect relative TFP?

 To answer this question, we assign the mean levels of PISA scores as each country's labor quality and then proceed to find the TFP level in each country that reproduces the empirical level of output per worker.
-Our results indicate that the TFP in the poor countries is about

-31% relative to the rich countries (it is 28% in the one-sector growth model exercise).
+Our results indicate that TFP in the poor countries is about 31% relative to that of the rich countries (it is 28% in the one-sector growth model exercise).
 Hence, the resulting TFP differences are substantially larger than in the benchmark scenarios and similar to those in the one-sector model with labor quality measured by Mincerian returns.

-To sum up, TFP in our model has not only the direct effects on output, but also an additional, indirect effect through the division of labor into skilled and unskilled workers and the investment in skilled workers.
+In summary, TFP in our model has not only a direct effect on output, but also an additional, indirect effect through the division of labor into skilled and unskilled workers and the investment in skilled workers.
 Stated differently, labor quality in our setup is a function of TFP.
 This feature is reflected in our elasticity of output per worker with respect to TFP, which is larger than the one obtained with the standard growth model.
-One implication of our findings is that the mechanism in our model reduces nontrivially the importance of TFP for explaining cross-country income differences.
+One implication of our findings is that the mechanism in our model reduces nontrivially the importance of TFP in explaining cross-country income differences.
 Nonetheless, our findings still attribute a central role to TFP differences.
-As Table 9 shows, TFP differences between the rich and poor countries in our sample are in excess of a factor of two.
+As Table 9 shows, TFP differences between the rich and poor countries in our sample exceed a factor of two.